realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

       > Seminar with Alan Kay on Object Oriented Programming (VPRI 0246)
       > https://www.youtube.com/watch?v=QjJaFG63Hlo

-  - All state is fully retained in the Object and methods are used to "send messages" to the "object" to change its state.
+  - All state is fully retained in the `object` and methods are used to "send messages" to the `object` to change its state.
 This "messaging" metaphor stands up because internal state is not directly accessible.
 You must politely ask the object to change its state, and the object can choose to respond to the message or not.
     Unlike in COP where internal state is routinely exposed and directly manipulated via `static` methods and variables.
   - Any state that needs to be exposed is only via "messages" to the object, and the object can choose to respond to the message or not.
-  - No `static` methods or variables, only instance variables that are private to the object.
+  - No `static` methods or variables, only instance variables that are private to the `object`.
   - `protected` methods are allowed, but discouraged as they lead to "fragile" and "rigid" code.
   - Use of inheritance is explicitly discouraged, and prefer composition over inheritance.
 Exceptions for shallow hierarchies of 2-3 levels maximum meant to model the real world objects, not to create a "hierarchy of types."